4. The 'must haves'

 These can be linked to your safe driving policy.
 For example:

-- seek permission from potential employees to check their licence status through Driver Check or Transport Organisation Register Online (TORO)
+- seek permission from potential employees to check their licence status through Driver Check (external link) or Transport Organisation Register Online (TORO) (external link)

 - undertake disciplinary action (including potential dismissal) when procedures aren't followed